Ulm-IQO/qudi-core/docs/setup/installation.md

 You can find OS specific commands to create the environment below.
 If your Python 3.8 interpreter is not found on your `PATH` (e.g. if you have multiple versions of Python installed), you need to replace all `python`/`python3` calls with the full path to the correct interpreter.
-On windows you may also use the `py` launcher instead.
+On Windows you may also use the `py` launcher instead.

 <details>
   <summary> <b>Windows</b> users click here to expand</summary>